expressjs/express/Contributing.md

 at least 2 approvals from TC members and 2 weeks hold time to allow for comment and/or dissent.
 When the PR is merged, a TC member will add them to the proper GitHub/npm groups.

-## Active Projects and teams
+## Active projects and teams

-_Unless otherwise specified the people listed into the projects are repository captains_
+_Unless otherwise specified the people listed into the projects are repository captains._

 - [`expressjs/badgeboard`](https://github.com/expressjs/badgeboard): @wesleytodd
 - [`expressjs/basic-auth-connect`](https://github.com/expressjs/basic-auth-connect): @UlisesGascon